refinery29/test-util/README.md

 }
 ```

-### PHPUnit BuilsMockTrait
+### PHPUnit BuildsMockTrait

-If you need to easily build mocks in your tests, the `BuilsMockTrait` can be used to generate a mock, given a class name.
+If you need to easily build mocks in your tests, the `BuildsMockTrait` can be used to generate a mock, given a class name.
 (see [`phpunit/phpunit`](https://github.com/sebastianbergmann/phpunit)):

 ```php